How to transfer VHS tapes to DVD, convert VHS to DVD disc?

 Step-by-step guide to transfer & convert VHS movies to DVD:

-Select a folder to place the captured video and name the file.
+- Select an output folder on your computer to place the captured video and name the file.
 Click the Browse button to choose the disc folder where you would like the captured video to put, then press "save".

-On the tab Settings, Click on the box video input and select, or Composite if your VHS player is connected to the capture device with an RCA or S-Video if you prefer an S-Video:
+On the tab Settings, click on the box Video Device Input and select, or Composite if your VHS player is connected to the capture device with an RCA or S-Video if you prefer an S-Video:

 - Turn on your DV camera.